1999 World Junior Ice Hockey Championships

 The 1999 World Junior Ice Hockey Championships (1999 WJC) was held in Winnipeg, and five other communities in Manitoba, Canada from December 26, 1998, to January 5, 1999.
 In the gold medal match at Winnipeg Arena, Russia defeated Canada 3–2 on Artem Chubarov's overtime goal.
 The bronze medal was claimed by Slovakia, giving the six-year-old country its first medal at an IIHF event.

-The playoff round reverted back to six teams qualifying, with group leaders getting a bye to the semifinals.
+The playoff round reverted to six teams qualifying, with group leaders getting a bye to the semifinals.